johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **Trickier parameter adjustments**

 > Setting stable parameter settings, while still being flexible for the future, is critical to Cardano’s continued development and decentralization.
 While the transitioning the d parameter was smooth and predictable, changing other parameters requires a more nuanced approach.
 IOG consulted with the community before setting initial values.
-Around 20 parameters regulate network behavior, and settings had to be specified for all of them before the mainnet could be launched.
+Around 20 parameters[^57] regulate network behavior, and settings had to be specified for all of them before the mainnet could be launched.
 The majority of these parameters are technical in nature, so although they must be set appropriately to ensure system safety and improve performance, their specific values have little impact on user experience.
-You can review the full list of current parameter settings on ADApools.org.
+You can review the full list of current parameter settings on ADApools.org.[^58]

 **June 4, 2019.
-Re: Ouroboros parameters.** CH:
+Re: Ouroboros parameters.** CH:[^59]

 > What is the protection mechanism against too many stake pools?
 So, you have to delegate to the stake pools …so there’s only a finite amount of ada and the financial incentives are basically set up in a way where you will have a ceiling of stake pools, and if you have more than that, you actually make less money.
-So, I’d highly encourage you to read our paper, we wrote out of Oxford with Alexander Russel.
-The paper covers how you parameterize that model and that’s why we can believe that there’ll be a stable thousand stake pools after a while.
+So, I’d highly encourage you to read our paper, we wrote out of Oxford with Alexander Russel.[^60] The paper covers how you parameterize that model and that’s why we can believe that there’ll be a stable thousand stake pools after a while.

 **K = number of stake pools**